Shopify/ruby/ruby_execution_and_jit_blog_post.md

 This two-phase approach allows the JIT to:

-1. Profile execution patterns before compilation
+1. Profile execution patterns before compilation (e.g. understand the arguments' types at runtime)
 2. Generate optimized code based on actual runtime behavior

-## ZJIT Compilation Timeline

-While this post focuses on execution instead of compilation, I think understanding the general idea of compilation timeline and thresholds will help you understand the execution too.

-Here's how a typical method evolves from interpreted to JIT-compiled with ZJIT enabled:
+Here's how a typical method evolves from interpreted to JIT-compiled:

 ```text
 Method 'calculate' lifecycle: